jwjacobson/jobsearch/README.md

 The value of `USER_DATA_DIR` should be the path to your browser's settings directory.
 For example, for the Chromium browser on my system, this is `~/.config/chromium`.

 > [!NOTE]
 > If you are already running a separate instance of Chromium, it will block Playwright's access to the user settings folder.
-One way around this is to copy the folder somewhere else (like into the project folder) and pointing jobsearch at that folder.
+One way around this is to copy the folder somewhere else (like into the project folder) and then point jobsearch at that folder.

 ## Feedback
 - For bug reports, please open an issue with a description of what you expected vs what you got
 - For suggestions, please open an issue with a description of the desired behavior
 - For gratuitous praise, please send a toot to https://fosstodon.org/@jeffjacobson
 - Thanks for stopping by!

+## Acknowledgments
+The google searches in `google.py` reproduce functionality provided by [Brian's Job Search](https://briansjobsearch.com/).